If you stop to think about it, how often are people searching for the exact thing you target in your Google PPC campaign?

 Recommendations for these bids are based on the performance of existing keywords under similar queries.

-For starters, they’re simple to set up.
+As we’ve mentioned before, they’re simple to set up.

 It takes way less work than text or display ads.
 Dynamic Search Ads campaigns can be up and generating clicks within a day.

-These headlines are always based on the matched product, so they are always relevant to the search at hand.
+The generated headlines are always based on the matched product, so they are always relevant to the search at hand.

 And when it comes to creating ads, the headline is by far the most important aspect.
 Even more important than the page description.